Mission

 TDAT Overview

-- Expand continuing education programs focused on dialysis access.
+• and expand continuing education programs focused on dialysis accesses.

 Dialysis access resources will be developed by TDAT to help kidney care professionals transform the delivery of care, reduce morbidity and mortality, and improve long-term outcomes.